junxit/us-congress-bills-109/metadata.md

 - 2005-11-17 — Introduced in House
 - 2005-11-17 — Introduced in House
 - 2005-11-17 — Referred to the House Committee on the Judiciary.
+- 2006-02-06 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2006-02-24 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2006-03-02 — Committee Consideration and Mark-up Session Held.
+- 2006-03-02 — Ordered to be Reported by Voice Vote.
+- 2006-05-19 — Placed on the Union Calendar, Calendar No. 261.
+- 2006-05-19 — Reported by the Committee on Judiciary.
+H. Rept.
+109-473.
+- 2006-05-19 — Reported by the Committee on Judiciary.
+H. Rept.
+109-473.